Charles Guthrie, Baron Guthrie of Craigiebank: Post-career activities

-On 9 June 2018 it was reported that, at the annual Trooping the Colour event, Lord Guthrie fell from his horse and had been admitted to hospital.
+On 9 June 2018, it was reported that, at the annual Trooping the Colour event, Lord Guthrie fell from his horse and had been admitted to hospital.
 On 8 January 2019, in an extraordinary intervention in the political sphere by figures from the military and intelligence services quarter, Guthrie sent a letter, co-signed by Sir Richard Dearlove, to Conservative Party Parliamentary Constituency Association Chairs, stating that the passage through the House of Commons of Prime Minister Theresa May's Withdrawal Agreement of the United Kingdom from the European Union contained decisions which fundamentally undermined the integrity of the Defence of the Realm, and requested they take measures to discourage their parliamentary representatives from voting for it imminently in the Commons.
 The letter as an alternative advocated the case upon national security grounds that the United Kingdom should fully withdraw from the European Union without an Intergovernmental relationship between the two persisting after the process.

 On relinquishing his appointment as Colonel of The Life Guards and Gold Stick-in-Waiting, The Queen appointed Lord Guthrie a Knight Grand Cross of the Royal Victorian Order on 7 June 2019.
 On 1 December 2020, he retired from the House of Lords.
-His interests include tennis, opera and travel.
+His interests included tennis, opera and travel.

-Family
+Personal life and death

-A scion of the ancient Scottish landowning family, he married, on 11 September 1971, Catherine Worrall, daughter of Lieutenant Colonel Claude Worrall, Coldstream Guards.
-The couple have two sons.
+On 11 September 1971, Guthrie married Catherine Worrall, daughter of Lieutenant Colonel Claude Worrall, Coldstream Guards.
+The couple had two sons.
 She died from heart failure on 8 October 2022, at the age of 81.
-Guthrie's younger brother is James Guthrie QC.
+Guthrie's younger brother is James Guthrie, KC.

+Guthrie died from a cerebral aneurysm on 18 September 2025, at the age of 86.